Home » Art » MoMA Is Putting A Collection Of Iconic Photos Up For Sale

 Photo: Ansel Adams / Clearing Winter Storm, Yosemite National Park, California, 1938

-The Museum of Modern Art in New York is planning to sell iconic photos, over 400 from its impressive collection.
-MoMA began collecting modern photography in 1930, and became the first museum in the United States to establish a department entirely focussed to photography in 1940.
-Expected to range from $80,000 – $300,000 USD, the works include photos from an Ray, Ansel Adams and Henri Cartier-Bresson, and will be sold between October 2017 and April 2018 through a series of auctions held by Christie’s.
-A full listing of the photos that are going up for auction is available on Christie’s website.
-Watch the video below to see Darius Himes, International Head of Photographs, telling the stories of iconic prints.
+The Museum of Modern Art in New York is planning to sell iconic photos – over 400 from its impressive collection.
+MoMA began collecting modern photography in 1930 and became the first museum in the United States to establish a department entirely focused on photography in 1940.
+Expected to range from $80,000 to $300,000 USD, the works include photos by Man Ray, Ansel Adams, and Henri Cartier-Bresson, and will be sold between October 2017 and April 2018 through a series of auctions held by Christie’s.
+Watch the video below to see Darius Himes, International Head of Photographs, discuss the stories of iconic prints.

 Leave a Reply